Gbolahan97/alx-system_engineering-devops/0x00-shell_basics/README.md

-cript that changes the working directory to the previous one
+cript that lists all files